Jokhum/Semester-Project2/README.md

 This is where you list how to get the project started.
 It typically just includes telling a person to clone the repo and then to install the dependencies e.g.

-1. Clone and run the local strapi project files from this repository:
+1. Clone the strapi server project files from this repository:

 ```bash
 https://github.com/Jokhum/semester-project-2-strapi-files.git